Let us do the work for you

 The funds on the shortlist are all multi-asset funds, meaning they contain a mix of different investments.
 They are all managed by investment professionals with the aim of making your money work harder for you over the long term.

-The funds we offer from other providers are vetted, approved and monitored by a team of 30 HSBC investment analysts spread across 5 different countries.
+The funds we offer from other providers are vetted, approved and monitored by a team of 30 HSBC investment analysts spread across 5 different countries and regions.

 As with all investments, your capital is at risk so you may get back less than you put in.
 You can access your money at any time, although investing should be regarded as a longer-term strategy of at least 5 years.